cyberark/conjur-quickstart/README.md

 1. Load the sample policy

-   Load the provided sample policy into Conjur built-in `root` policy to create the resources for the BotApp:
+   Load the provided sample policy into the built-in `root` policy to create the resources for the BotApp:
    ```
    docker compose exec client conjur policy load -b root -f policy/BotApp.yml > my_app_data
    ```

-   Conjur generates the following API keys and stores them in a file, my_app_data:
+   Conjur Open Source generates the following API keys and stores them in a file, my_app_data:
    - An API key for Dave, the human user.
-This key is used to authenticate user Dave to Conjur.
+This key is used to authenticate user Dave.
    - An API key for BotApp, the non-human identity.
-This key is used to authenticate BotApp application to Conjur.
+This key is used to authenticate the BotApp application.

    Those API keys are correlated with the number of Users & Hosts defined in a policy.